How target distributions shape optimal stochastic resetting: Model

+On the right hand side of Eq.~\eqref{SMeq:forward1}, the term in the first line stands for standard diffusion, the one in the second line stands for the gain of probability at $x=0$ stemming from the resetting at the boundaries.
+The terms in the third and fourth lines respectively account for the probability loss at any $x$ and gain at $x=0$ after a reset in the bulk.

+Additionally, we have the initial condition for the propagator in Eq.~\eqref{SM:forward2}, the absorbing condition at the target position $x=x_T$ and the resetting boundary conditions at $x= \pm \ell$ in Eq.~\eqref{SM:forward3}.
+Since the search instance is terminated when the searcher reaches $x=x_T$, for any search instance starting from $x_0=0$ the only active boundary is the one opposite to the target, namely $\pm \ell \to - \sigma(x_T) \ell$ in Eq.~\eqref{SM:forward3}, being $\sigma$ the sign function.
+The remaining condition would be always automatically satisfied~\footnote{Note that in a generic situation, both conditions (for $x=\pm \ell$) apply.
+More specifically, if we consider $x_T \, x_0>0$ and $0<|x_T|<|x_0|$, both conditions are required.}.

-On the one hand, our resetting boundaries clearly expedite---with respect to reflecting ones---the search in a one-dimensional domain: reaching one wall without success means that the target lies on the other half of the box.
-On the other hand, bulk resets at a certain position $x$ are beneficial (detrimental) if $x \, x_T$ is negative (positive).
-Therefore, two natural questions arise: When is bulk resetting advantageous for finding the target, given its distribution $\rhoT(x_T)$?
-What is the optimal bulk resetting strategy $r(x)$ for a given $\rhoT(x_T)$?
-The main goal of this Letter is to answer these two key questions.
+On the one hand, our resetting boundaries clearly expedite---with respect to reflecting ones---the search in a one-dimensional domain: Reaching one wall without success means that the target lies on the other half of the box.
+This reasonable fact is checked for a specific setup at the beginning of Sec.~\ref{sec:hom} On the other hand, bulk resets at a certain position $x$ are beneficial (detrimental) if $x \, x_T$ is negative (positive), since resetting brings the particle closer to (farther from) the target.
+Therefore, two natural questions arise: \begin{enumerate} \item When is bulk resetting advantageous for finding the target, given its distribution $\rhoT(x_T)$? \item What is the optimal bulk resetting strategy $r(x)$ for a given $\rhoT(x_T)$? \end{enumerate} The main goal of this study is to answer these two key questions.

+Specific limits of the target distribution can already be discussed by relying on physical reasoning and relating them to previous results~\cite{Garcia-Valladares_heterogenous_23}.
+Specifically, if the target is certainly at a given position, the best heterogeneous resetting strategy is always to reset ($r(x) \to \infty$) for $|x_T-x|>|x_T|$ and to suppress resetting for $|x_T-x|<|x_T|$.

-For search optimization, we start by studying the MFPT $\tau(x_0|x_T)$ from an arbitrary initial position $x_0$ to the target at a fixed location $x_T$.
+For a general search optimization, we start by studying the MFPT $\tau(x_0|x_T)$ from an arbitrary initial position $x_0$ to the target at a fixed location $x_T$.
 Specifically, we focus on the MFPT $\tau_0(x_T)\equiv \tau(0|x_T)$ from the center of the box to the target.
 Then, we consider its average with respect to the target distribution